smcl/rbcz.py/README.md

 plt.show()
 ```

-This will generate a graph like the following:
+Depending on the content of the bank statements this will generate a graph like the following:

 ![rbcz.png](rbcz.png?raw=true)